-To play an arpeggio on the guitar is to pluck each note of a chord, but instead of playing the notes together you play them one by one instead of at the same time.
-This can be done with standard major and minor chords, as well as more complex chords like Major 7th, Dominant 7th and even 9th, 11th and 13th chords.
+When you play an arpeggio, you play the notes of a chord, but instead of playing the notes together you play them one by one.
+This can be done with standard major and minor chords, as well as more complex ones like Major 7th, Dominant 7th, 9th, 11th and 13th.

 They work best over their matching chords.
 Unlike scales, which you can play around with as chords change, you change arpeggio each time the chord changes.

-The E-shaped arpeggio is probably the most intuitive, especially if you’re already familiar with barre chords.
+The E-shaped one is probably the most common, especially if you’re already familiar with barre chords.
 This involves barring the third fret across all the strings, with your index finger.
 When you do this, the root note is the low G on the E string, just like when you play an open G chord.
 Then, you put your middle, ring and little finger into an E chord shape just underneath it.
-If you have been playing barre chords, this will sound extremely familiar.
 Play each note one by one and voila!
-You have an arpeggio.

 Minor triads are the logical next step after you nail your major shapes.
 Like the major shapes, they can be learned using the C, A, G, E and D shapes, only this time Cm, Am, Gm, Em, and Dm.

-Cm and Gm are unfamiliar shapes to most guitarists who play open chords.
-However, the only difference between a minor arpeggio and a major arpeggio is that the ‘third’ – the second note in the arpeggio – is taken down one fret.
+Cm and Gm are unfamiliar shapes to beginner guitarists.
+However, the only difference between a minor and a major arpeggio is that the ‘third’ – i.e. the second note – is taken down one fret.
 So, in a G major arpeggio using the C shaped position, instead of playing G on A fret 10 followed by B on D fret 9, you play G on A fret 10 followed by B flat on D fret 8.
 The rest of the pattern stays the same, right until you reach another B (which must be flattened).

-Dominant 7th arpeggios are next.
 Like 7th chords, these patterns work well in blues music and are an excellent way of spicing up the 12 bar blues.
 Here are the positions for G dominant 7.

 Different Picking Styles

-As you get used to the different arpeggio shapes, you can also try them with different picking techniques, such as alternate picking, legato, sweep picking, and tapping.
+As you get used to different patterns, you can also try them with different picking techniques, such as alternate picking, legato, sweep picking, and tapping.

 Form and Speed

-That brings me on to a final note on form and speed.
-As you practise these arpeggios, particularly if you’re trying sweep picking, make sure that you lift your fingers immediately after playing the notes.
+That brings us on to a final note on form and speed.
+As you practice these, particularly if you’re trying sweep picking, make sure that you lift your fingers immediately after playing the notes.
 You don’t have to go completely off the strings, of course, but it’s important to release pressure from the fretboard.
-The separation of notes that this creates gives arpeggios excellent clarity and makes the speed even more impressive.
+The separation of notes that this creates produces excellent clarity and makes the speed even more impressive.

 A lot’s been covered in this article, so let’s recap.

-They can be used as an alternative to strummed chords, on top of strummed chords – as you move from arpeggio to arpeggio with a progression – or they can be used as an improvisation tool when a chord in a backing progression is removed from the key.
+They can be used as an alternative to strummed chords, on top of strummed chords – as you move through a progression – or they can be used as an improvisation tool when a chord in a backing progression is removed from the key.
 They also work great with modes too.